-Basic Recreational Amenities: Simple features that support a passive or low intensity outdoor recreational experience, usually including a natural surface trail, gravel or dirt parking, portable or temporary restrooms, and minimal signage.
+Basic Recreational Amenities: Simple features that support a passive or low intensity outdoor recreational experience, usually including a natural surface trail, gravel or dirt parking area, portable or temporary restrooms, and minimal signage.

-Initial Public Access: Earliest feasible public access consistent with the District's responsibility to protect agricultural, scenic, and biotic resources as well as all applicable legal requirements.
-Such access is limited to low-impact outdoor recreational use which may include permit programs, docent-led tours, and minimal improvements that create basic recreational amenities, prior to the development of and/or full implementation of a Master Plan for full public use.
+Initial Public Access: Earliest feasible and safe public access consistent with the District's responsibility to protect agricultural, scenic, and biotic resources as well as all applicable legal requirements.
+Such access is limited to low-impact outdoor public recreational use, and may include permit programs, docent-led tours, and minimal improvements that create basic recreational amenities for more general open public access.

-Low-impact, Low-cost Approach: Providing passive or low intensity, environmentally-sensitive outdoor public recreation opportunities, through construction, operation, and maintenance of minimal improvements providing basic recreational amenities.
+Low-impact, Low-cost Approach: Providing passive or low intensity, environmentally-sensitive outdoor public recreation opportunities, through construction, operation, and maintenance of minimal improvements that provide basic recreational amenities.
 This approach allows for safe public access while minimizing both impacts to the natural environment and the cost of long-term operation and maintenance.

-Minimal Improvements: Enhancement of existing features of the property such as ranch roads, fire roads, parking areas, trails or similar existing features, or construction of new basic recreational amenities prior to the development of and/or full implementation of a Master Plan for full public use.
+Minimal Improvements: Enhancement of existing features of the property such as ranch roads, fire roads, parking areas, trails or similar existing features, or construction of new basic recreational amenities.
 These improvements may require some preliminary planning, and may be capitalized in accordance with applicable policy.